shawlu95/Data-Science-Toolbox/google_cloud/101_compute.md

 * Cloud Functions (GCF):
     - runs node.js code in response to an event.
     - "FaaS" or "Server-less" ~ AWS Lambdas.

+**Preemptiple**: get machine at steep discount, but willing to give up the machine if someone else comes along and is willing to pay full price.
+Preemptiple machines are cheap and can be bought in batch and used quickly.
+It makes heavy-duty computation task runs faster and even cheaper.